svmiller/stevemisc/README.md

 ### `get_sims()`: Get Simulations from a Model Object (with New Data)

-`get_sims()` is a function to simulate quantities of interest by way of simulation from a multivariate normal distribution for “new data” from a regression model.
-This coincides with an “informal Bayesian” approach to calculated estimates quantities of interest with upper and lower bounds generated through simulation.
+`get_sims()` is a function to simulate quantities of interest by way of a multivariate normal distribution for “new data” from a regression model.
+This coincides with an “informal Bayesian” approach to estimating quantities of interest that importantly also provide the user some idea of upper and lower bounds around an estimated quantity of interest.

 It’s flexible to linear models, generalized linear models, and their mixed model equivalents.
 Of note: the simulations from the mixed models omit (alternatively: “do not consider”) the random intercepts.
 In my travels, this is because reviewers do not care about these quantities and just want to see quantities from the fixed effects in the model.
+If you’d like a more comprehensive simulation approach for those parameters in your mixed model, I recommend `{merTools}` for mixed models estimated in `{lme4}`.

 Here is what this would look like for a linear model.